ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: User Study

 \subsection{Participants}

 We recruited 27 participants (15 females, 11 males, one preferred not to disclose; age range 19-29, $Mean = 21.26, SD = 1.77$, indexed P01-P27) through online advertising and word-of-mouth at a local university.
 All participants are not native English speakers but have passed the national College English Test (Level 6) in China.
 They all had experiences in using conversational search tools like Bing Copilot (5 participants daily, 8 4-6 times per week, 14 at least once a week) and seeking information in online communities (12 daily, 5 4-6 times per week, 10 at least once a week).
+The sample size satisfies the G*Power's recommended minimum number (\ie 20) of running ANOVA to compare three conditions in our within-subjects design, given effect size = 0.30 (medium effect), $\alpha$ err prob = 0.05 (default), power (1 - $\beta$ err prob) = 0.8 (an acceptable threshold), correlation among repeated measures = 0.5 (default), and nonsphericity correction $\epsilon$ = 1 (default).